sparkfun/SparkFun_Qwiic_Fingerprint_Sensor_FPC2534/docs/hardware_assembly.md

 ## USB Assembly (Not supported)

-If you'd like to use the Fingerprint Sensor as a USB device, enable the USB interface by opening the CFG1 jumper.
+If you'd like to use the Fingerprint Sensor as a USB device, enable the USB interface by opening the CFG1 jumper and then connect it to a USB host device over USB-C.